UdonnaM/UdonnaM/README.md

 👀 My vision is to continuously improve, becoming the best version of myself while contributing to forward-thinking organizations.
 I'm driven by curiosity and a passion for innovation, always seeking ways to use data to create actionable strategies that propel businesses forward.

-🌱 I’m currently working on numerous projects as a data science intern for @data glacier, such as NLP hate speech Hate detection project using transformers.
+🌱 I recently wrapped up my data science internship with @data glacier, where I worked on multiple projects, including an NLP hate speech detection project using transformers.

 ⚡ Fun fact: I am a health and gym enthusiast.
 I continuously push the boundaries, eager to learn new things and upskill.